Deformations and moduli of irregular canonical covers with $K^2=4p_g-8$: Deformations of irregular covers of surface scrolls

 shows that $H^0(\mathcal{N}_{\varphi_2}\otimes\mathcal{E}_{\pi_2})=0$, and the assertion follows from Proposition ~\ref{corweh} (and Corollary ~\ref{maincor}). \QEDB

 The following corollary is analogous to Corollary ~\ref{existence of morphism deformation component $(1)$, $(1')$} and follows immediately from Corollary ~\ref{2t}.

-\begin{corollary} Let $X$ be a surface of type $(2)_m$ $(m\geq 2)$ which is smooth or has $A_1$ singularities. \begin{itemize} \item[(1)] If $m = 2$, there exists an irreducible component $U_{\varphi}$ of the algebraic formally semiuniversal deformation space of ${\varphi}$ (that exists by Remark ~\ref{can}) whose general elements are a two-to-one morphisms onto their image, whose normalization is a ruled surface over a smooth curve of genus $2$ and has invariant $e = -2$. \item[(2)] There does not exist any component of the algebraic formally semiuniversal deformation space of ${\varphi}$ whose general elements are morphisms that are birational onto their image. \end{itemize} \end{corollary}
+\begin{corollary} Let $X$ be a surface of type $(2)_m$ $(m\geq 2)$. \begin{itemize} \item[(1)] If $m = 2$, there exists an irreducible component $U_{\varphi}$ of the algebraic formally semiuniversal deformation space of ${\varphi}$ (that exists by Remark ~\ref{can}) whose general elements are a two-to-one morphisms onto their image, whose normalization is a ruled surface over a smooth curve of genus $2$ and has invariant $e = -2$. \item[(2)] There does not exist any component of the algebraic formally semiuniversal deformation space of ${\varphi}$ whose general elements are morphisms that are birational onto their image. \end{itemize} \end{corollary}

 The following propositions and corollary show that the image of a general morphism in the irreducible component constructed above is smooth.
 It also shows that this open set intersects the locally closed subloci where the deformed morphism is again the canonical morphism.
 Recall that for a ruled surface $X \to C$ of invariant $e$ over a smooth curve of genus $g\geq 1$, we denote $C_0$ and $f$ denote the numerical classes of a section and a fibre respectively satisfying $C_0'^2 = -e, f'^2 = 0$ and $C_0' \cdot f' = 1$.